French English

 Politique d'accueil de l'AP-HP pour les patients étrangers non-résidents, non cotisants à la sécurité sociale française

-Les traitements retenus par l'AP-HP pour être proposés à une patientèle étrangère concernent des soins non urgents et programmés dans différentes spécialités chirurgicales et médicales.
+Les traitements proposés par l’AP-HP à une patientèle étrangère non résidente concernent des soins programmés dans différentes spécialités chirurgicales et médicales.

 L’acceptation du devis par le patient ou l’institution adresseur s’accompagne d’un prépaiement de la totalité du devis auprès de la direction des finances de l’hôpital auquel le médecin hospitalier est rattaché.
-Une fois le paiement confirmé, une date d’hospitalisation sera communiquée au patient permettant d’établir, le cas échéant, le visa au consulat français.
+Une fois le paiement confirmé, une date d’hospitalisation est communiquée au patient permettant d’établir, le cas échéant, le visa au consulat français du pays de résidence.

 PENDANT LE SÉJOUR